osm2pgsql-dev/osm2pgsql-website/examples/3dbuildings/index.md

 To get some nice sample data, lets look at New York.
 You can use the [Protomaps download service](https://protomaps.com/downloads/osm) to get the extract.
-Zoom to New York and draw a polygon around the tip of Manhatten, add the name "newyork" and click on "Create Extract".
+Zoom to New York and draw a polygon around the tip of Manhattan, add the name "newyork" and click on "Create Extract".
 In a few seconds you'll get a download button to download a file `newyork.osm.pbf`.